Introduction

 6.1 Casting Methods

-- Cover wide areas by casting at 45° increments along shorelines.
+- Fan Cast: Cover wide swaths of water by casting at 45° increments along shorelines.

 6.2 Retrieve Styles

-- Steady-Speed Buzz: Hold rod tip low (10–15°), reel steadily to keep blade just below surface.
+- Steady-Speed Buzz: Keep rod tip low (10–15°) and reel steadily to maintain blade position just under the surface.

-- Burn and Pause: Reel fast for 2–3 seconds, then pause—allows lure to pop out of water and draw explosive follows.
+- Burn and Pause: Reel fast for a few seconds, then pause to allow the blade to pop out, enticing following fish.

-Pro Tip: In current, aim upstream and twitch lure back toward you—fish will strike as lure “rides” the ebb.
+Pro Tip: In current, cast upstream and twitch the lure back—it often attracts strikes as the lure moves with the flow.

 7. Real-World Case Study: Buzzbait Success in Tampa Bay